mrwatts88/CardCountSimNode/README.md

-# CardCountSimNode
+# card-count-sim-library
-A simulated Blackjack game with card counting functionality.

-This is a library that can be used to create a blackjack game or to create a card counting simulation.
+A Blackjack library that can be used to create a blackjack game or to create a card counting simulation.